mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 Why do we need `Serde` types to be implicit?
 The main reason is that the Scala kafka stream provides the object `ImplicitConversions`.
 Inside this `object`, we find a lot of useful conversion functions that, given `Serde` objects for the key and the values of a Kafka message, let us define a lot of other types, such as the above `Consumed`.
 Again, all these conversions save us writing a lot of boilerplate code, which we should have written in Java, for example.

 After the definition of the needed `Serde` types we can return to the definition of our streams.
 As we said, a `KStream[K, V]` represents a stream of Kafka messages.
+This type defines many useful functions on it, which can grouped into two different families: stateless transformations, and stateful transformation.
+While the former use only in memory data structures, the latter require to save some information inside the so called _state store_.

+#### 4.1.1.
+Stateless Transformations

-This type defines many useful functions on it, such as `filter`, `map`, `flatMap`, etc. Say, for example, that we want to filter all the orders with an amount greater than 1,000.00 euro.
+In the group of stateless transformation we find the classic function defined on streams, such as `filter`, `map`, `flatMap`, etc. Say, for example, that we want to filter all the orders with an amount greater than 1,000.00 euro.
 We can use the `filter` function (the library also provides a useful function `filterNot`):

 ```scala
 val expensiveOrders: KStream[UserId, Order] = usersOrdersStreams.filter { (userId, order) =>